 Font Pair #4: Handwritten Heading + Serif Body Copy

 Handwritten and script fonts are elegant, creative, intuitive, and add tons of visual interest to branded applications.
-However, script can be hard to read at a glance, which is why these fonts are best suited to headings and not body copy or long paragraphs.
+However, script fonts can be hard to read at a glance, which is why they’re best suited to headings and not body copy or long paragraphs.

-Because of their decorative nature, script fonts are often paired with serif or slab-serif fonts for an easy-to-read and unified look.
+Because of their decorative nature, script fonts pair well with serif or slab-serif fonts for an easy-to-read and unified look.

-In the above pairing, we’ve chosen Sacramento, a quirky script font with a big personality, and paired it with Playfair Display in a regular cut.
+In the above pairing, we’ve chosen Sacramento, a quirky script font with a big personality, and paired it with Playfair Display in regular.

 See this font combination in action on a restaurant menu that’s breezy and inviting while still being easy to read and navigate.